jayprophit/cs50-Python/Python Documentation.md

 q2: can consume more characters before the @ sign

-q3: can consume atleast one more character because recall Rex has dot plus this time
+q3: can consume at least one more character because recall Rex has dot plus this time

-q4: then we can consume even more chacters if we want
+q4: then we can consume even more characters if we want

 (one your at state 4 your at an accept state, [as it has 2 circles in total] so if the computer finds its self in the 4th state then it is a valid email address)